-- A distinct charcoal flavor is given off by most quick lights that takes away from the flavor of the shisha tobacco.
+- A distinct charcoal flavor is given off by most quick lights that can impact the flavor of the shisha tobacco.

-- Accelerants that are used in quick lighting coals causes them to burn relatively fast (approx. 20-30 minutes per coal).
+- Accelerants that are used in quick lighting coals causes them to burn at a higher temperature than natural coals and as a result relatively fast (approx. 20-30 minutes per coal).

 As you can see, the differences between the two types of coals are quite significant.
 Despite all the negativity surrounding the quick lights, they certainly serve a valid purpose -- in a hookah lounge, where they can quickly and conveniently be rotated out en masse.
 Quicklites are also great for traveling, or if you don't have a coil burner to heat natural charcoal.
 For personal use, however, it's really a bit more economical and to follow the path of the natural coal.